martinwholtmon/tdt4136-2022-assignment3/README.md

 Based on the [Pac-Man project](https://inst.eecs.berkeley.edu/~cs188/su21/project2/) developed at UC Berkeley by John DeNero, Dan Klein, Pieter Abbeel, and many others.
 To pass the assignment, **answer question 2 and 3**!

-Start by reading though the project description, and test that the code by executing the pacman.py; `python pacman.py`
+Start by reading through the project description, and test that the code works by executing pacman.py: `python pacman.py`

 ## Implementation
 Test your code with the autograder.py.
 The autograder will require that your code passes all the tests, so you will always get either 0/5 or 5/5 as the output.